 TABLE OF CONTENTS

-With more open access, Stable Diffusion allows you to explore prompting the system to render imaginative concepts and combine ideas.
+With more open access, Stable Diffusion Artificial Intelligence allows you to explore prompting the system to render imaginative concepts and combine ideas.
 Its image generation capabilities continue to progress as researchers fine-tune the technique to produce increasingly realistic and intricate images from text across a growing range of applications.
-In this article, we will provide an overview of how stable diffusion works, its capabilities, some example use cases, its limitations, and possible solutions.
+In this article, we will explore what is Stable Diffusion.

 This denoising process can be conditioned on text prompts, images or other modalities via cross-attention layers.
 For text conditioning, Stable Diffusion employs a pre-trained CLIP ViT-L/14 text encoder to encode prompts into an embedding space.
 The modular architecture provides computational efficiency benefits for training and inference.